 Zen launched Be The Dream on January 8, 1988.
 It began as a vision to bring best business and enriching spiritual practices into the workplace.
 His experience in a command and control environment, the aerospace industry, taught him that ethics and virtue aren’t always winners.
 He thought he could change that.
 As naive as it seemed to many at the time, he felt that best practices needed to include business acumen, process design and spiritual alignment; people, places and things working together for the best results.

 Today, Zen is an accomplished author and speaker who holds an MA in Organizational Management, MBA in Project Management, and is a Certified Secondary Teacher, Transformational Life Coach and Hypnotherapist as well as having an honorary Doctorate in Divinity.
 Some might call that an overachiever, some might call it necessary.
 Dudley Lynch, author of The Mother of All Minds and CEO of Brain Technologies, calls him a ‘possibilities coagulator.’

 His first corporate job was managing a $7 million/month product line in the aerospace industry with over 800 part numbers, in his late 20s.
 On his way out of the corporate world, under Be The Dream banner, he produced lectures and events featuring a holistic mix of cultures and philosophies in Prescott, Phoenix and Scottsdale Arizona.

 During that period he was also co-chair of the Phoenix Indian School Preservation Coalition which sought to have Native American heritage features in the Indian School Park Specific Plan, a three-way deal with the Bureau of Interior, City of Phoenix and the Baron Collier Corporation.
 He worked with Developmentally Disabled Adults as a counselor and facilitator of daily excursions and community development skills.

 After the turn of the century he got involved with micro-lending and small business development, helping women and minority-owned businesses garner over $200,000 in micro-loans.
 He helped develop curriculum and taught business plan writing and entrepreneurial classes at post-secondary and community college level, developing an a business plan writing curriculum for a healing arts school, delivered online and on ground.
-He teaches Marketing at the University of Dubuque Tempe campus.

 He co-hosted 2 Small Biz Guys talk radio and runs several businesses, too.
 They include Be The Dream LLC – Transformational Coaching and Professional Services, Planck Social Media Agency LLC, Team Partnering LLC and United We Stand Productions LLC.
 He enjoys professional development, teaching business curriculum, web crafting and writing.

 I consider Zen to be one of those superlative examples of what the human brain can store and serve up in unique and appealing ways at will on most any occasion or assignment.
 To say his range of knowledge and interests are “eclectic” is engaging in understatement.
 And this is what makes his services as a “possibilities coagulator” for his clients so valuable and exciting.
 Smart fellow!
 Great ally!

 Visit his LinkedIn profile for more.

-Born and raised in Indiana, he’s lived in Arizona since 1981.
-On the personal side, he recently married his soulmate, Luba, who was born and raised in St. Petersburg, Russia, and is a concert pianist and music theory/piano teacher in the Valley since 1990.
+Divorced for nearly 30 years, he recently married his soulmate, Luba, who was born and raised in St. Petersburg, Russia, a concert pianist and music theory/piano teacher in the Valley since 1990.
 He is a great grandfather with 9 grandchildren; three daughters and a son brought a wealth of wisdom through the trial and tribulations of parenthood.

 Luba’s Christmas present for 2017 was an Ancestry.com subscription and just over a year later, his ‘first cousin or half-sibling’ notice came.
-After 61 years he was reunited with his birth mother soon thereafter, and a wonderful relationship was instantaneous.
-Details are pending on his birth father, although it is possible they met in the late 1980s, neither knowing of the other.
+After 61 years he was reunited with his birth mother a year later and a wonderful relationship was instantaneous.
+He’d actually met his birth father in Phoenix the same year he started Be The Dream.